The Following webpage was created by Chris

 probably originally O Kelaghan or Kealahan.

-The O Callaghans are obviously still jealous of their ancient
+O Callaghans are obviously still jealous of their

-lineage to judge from the clarification which appeared in an Irish newspaper in
+ancient lineage to judge from the clarification which appeared in an Irish

-1978: "Aubrey W. O Callaghan has not announced his engagement.
-The
+newspaper in 1978: "Aubrey W. O Callaghan has not announced his

-the ancient territory of Oriel (Armagh, Louth and Monaghan).
-They are found
+found in the ancient territory of Oriel (Armagh, Louth and Monaghan).
+They are

-using the family names of Callaghan and Kelaghan.
-The
+found using the family names of Callaghan and Kelaghan.

 Westmeath.